Do you want to take a trip to the land of the Mayans, but you wonder whether or not it is dangerous to go to Mexico currently in 2026?

 Indeed, the Mexican government has launched a number of initiatives to combat drug-related violence, including increased police and military presence in high-risk areas, increased investigations, monetary rewards for information and murders, and the extradition of drug cartel leaders.

-But some Mexican cities top the rankings of the most criminal cities in the world: Mexico City, Tijuana, Acapulco, Ciudad Victoria, Ciudad Juárez, Irapuato, Cancun, Cuilican.
+And some Mexican cities top the lists of the world's most crime-ridden cities: The mexico city, Tijuana, Acapulco, Ciudad Victoria, Ciudad Juárez, Irapuato, Cancun, culiacan.

 Is it safe to go to Mexico right now?